B3ns44d/Sorting-Algorithms-using-JavaScript/README.md

 ## Quick Sort

-Lastly, let us see how  **quick sort** justifies its name and goes about sorting an array.
+let us see how  **quick sort** justifies its name and goes about sorting an array.

 It works by  **choosing a pivot element** , and making sure that all the elements  **to the left of the pivot element is less** than the pivot(not necessarily sorted, they just need to be less than the pivot) and that all the  **elements to the right of the pivot are all greater** than it.